denis-shienkov/vscode-qbs/docs/profiles.md

 * Also from the command palette in VS Code, run the **QBS: Detect Profiles** command.

-In this case, QBS will automatically detect the toolchainn architecture, the toolchain version, the compiler paths, and on this basis will automatically generate the profiles with unique names.
+In this case, QBS will automatically detect the toolchain architecture, the toolchain version, the compiler paths, and on this basis will automatically generate the profiles with unique names.